Timelike entanglement entropy in dS$_3$/CFT$_2$: Introduction

 with $-\pi/2 < T < \pi/2$.
 In the figure, $\mathcal{I}^{\pm}$ are the {\it global} past and future spheres.
 The two vertical boundaries $\theta=0,\pi$ are the north pole and south pole respectively.
 Each point in the interior represents an $\mathbb{S}^{1}$.
 A horizontal slice is an $\mathbb{S}^{2}$.
 The planar coordinate (\ref{eq:flat_metric}) covers the shadow region $\mathcal{O}^{+}$, comprising the causal future of the south pole.
 The green dashed lines are constant $r=\sqrt{x^{2}+y^{2}}$.
 Orange lines of constant $t$ are shown.
 The violet line $\mathcal{I}^{+}$ denotes the future boundary $t\to \infty$.
 The red line indicates the past horizon $t\to -\infty$.

 In $\text{dS}_{3}$/$\text{CFT}_{2}$, it is sufficient to consider the inflation patch $\mathcal{O}^{+}$, which consists of a collection of flat spacelike slices.
 Ref.\cite{Strominger:2001pn} suggested that time evolution along these slices in dS$_3$ is equivalent to scale transformations of the dual $\text{CFT}_2$.
 In other words, time evolution is the inverse renormalization group (RG) flow \cite{Strominger:2001gp}, and the temporal dimension in the bulk can be interpreted as the renormalization scale $\mu$ of the CFT, where the future boundary $\mathcal{I}^{+}$ corresponds to the ultraviolet (UV) region of the CFT and the past horizon (red line with $t\to -\infty$) corresponds to the infrared (IR) region of the CFT.
 Guided by these facts, we will show that in $\text{dS}_{3}$/$\text{CFT}_{2}$, a timelike EE can be defined through the RG flow equation, which turns out to be $S_{A}=-\frac{\text{i}\,c_{\text{dS}}}{6}\log\frac{\xi}{\epsilon}$, where $c_{\text{dS}}$ is the central charge, $\epsilon$ is the UV cutoff and $\xi$ is an IR-like cutoff (correlation length).
 Since this RG flow induced EE involves both IR and UV cutoffs, it is convenient to refer to it as IR EE.
 The usual EE involving only UV cutoff is then called UV EE to distinguish between the two.
-We will demonstrate that the IR EE is dual to a timelike geodesic connecting spacelike surfaces at different times in the bulk of dS$_3$.
+Based on the hypothesis that the RG flow of the non-unitary CFT is dual to cosmological time evolution in dS, we will demonstrate that the IR EE is dual to a timelike geodesic connecting spacelike surfaces at different times in the bulk of dS$_3$.
 Our derivations do not require unitarity of the CFT, which is consistent with non-unitary CFT duals of de Sitter space \cite{Strominger:2001pn,Maldacena:2002vr,Hikida:2021ese,Hikida:2022ltr}.

 In the dS/CFT correspondence, we further clarify that timelike and spacelike EEs are intrinsically different.
 It is not surprising to find that, via an analytical continuation, the timelike IR EE in dS/CFT rotates to a spacelike IR EE in AdS/CFT, which obviously is associated with the emergent radial direction of AdS!